gered/clj-hl7-fhir/README.md

 ### Authentication

-If you need to access FHIR resources on a server requiring authentication, you can wrap all of your FHIR calls in `with-auth` which takes a parameter that can specify HTTP [basic authentication](http://en.wikipedia.org/wiki/Basic_access_authentication), [digest authentication](http://en.wikipedia.org/wiki/Digest_access_authentication) or an [OAuth bearer token](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html).
+If you need to access FHIR resources on a server requiring authentication, you can wrap all of your FHIR calls in `with-options` which takes a parameter that can specify HTTP [basic authentication](http://en.wikipedia.org/wiki/Basic_access_authentication), [digest authentication](http://en.wikipedia.org/wiki/Digest_access_authentication) or an [OAuth bearer token](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html).